sfigg/commercialization-public/docset/manufacture/desktop/add-drivers-langs-universal-apps-sxs.md

 # <span id="p_sxs_dmfg.part_2__classic-style_deployment"></span>Lab 1d: Add boot-critical drivers, languages, and universal Windows apps

 Some customizations have special requirements:

 *  Boot-critical drivers (such as storage drivers or video drivers) should be included in the system recovery image in case there's a problem.

+*  Add updates (including hotfixes, general distribution releases [GDR], or service packs [SP]) before installing languages.
+If you add an update later, you'll need to re-add the language to make sure you get all the language-specific resources.

+*  Language updates have a specific order they need to be installed in.

 *  Languages should also be included in the recovery image.

-*  Language updates have a specific order they need to be installed in.
-*  Universal apps should be installed after adding your languages, so that their language-specific assets are installed properly on first boot.
+*  Add languages before adding Universal apps, so that the language-specific assets are installed properly on first boot.

 The recovery (Windows RE) image file is included in the Windows image.
 To modify it, you'll need to mount the Windows image, then mount the recovery image that's inside it.
 (To save time, you can choose to download Windows RE images from the Microsoft Connect website that have languages pre-installed for different regions - these steps aren't covered in this lab.)